United States Army Military Government in Korea: Inter-Korean relations

 At the time of division, the overwhelming majority of Korean industry was concentrated in the North, while most of the agricultural land was in the South.
 Power lines and shipping connections were maintained during this period, but were frequently and unpredictably cut off.
-The North, controlled during this period by the Soviet Union, had the ability to wreak havoc in the South by cutting off the supply of electricity or fertilizer, and frequently did so.
+The North, controlled during this period by the Soviet Union, had the ability to cut off supply of electricity or fertilizer to the south, and the U.S. State Department reported it frequently did so.

 Economy

 The economy of South Korea did not fare well during this period, although the foundations of recovery were laid.
 A 1947 assessment by the State-War-Navy Coordinating Committee found that the U.S. had mismanaged the Korean economy and failed to enact needed land and labor reforms.
 The report concluded, "Thus far the U.S. has done little more than hold its own in South Korea.
 The operation to date has been improvised from day to day to prevent complete collapse, and has left almost untouched the most basic problems."

+The American military government imposed a set of free market reforms in Korea by removing all controls on production, collection, prices, and distribution of rice, which resulted in a substantial increase in profiteering, hoarding, and hunger despite a 60% increase in the crop yield the year before.
+Rationing was subsequently introduced, and inflation became rampant with the price-wage ratio reaching 6-1 by March.
+For example, in this period the price of a bushel of rice rose from 9.4 Yen to 2,800 yen.

 Counterfeiting was reportedly a serious problem during this period.